dgoldsb/synergy-jointpdf/README.md

     * Estimate kNN MI between the two genes
 * [ ] Determine the amount of synergy in the system
 * [ ] Find a reference gene regulation system to start with several (>2) parameters
+* [ ] Expand the code from the previous phase to include complex triggers (birds + smoke = deviation from norm as more fit response)
 * [x] Add a method to nudge the system/introduce error
 * [ ] Pick a system with a sufficient number of variables (4+) that has known redundancy and synergy (Griffith and Ho)
 * [ ] Write code to make MI profiles using Rick's framework